kachurovskiy/nanoels/h2/README.md

 Pitch is the distance that carriage will move when the spindle makes the full turn.
 For example, M14 thread uses 2mm pitch.

-Select the desired pitch using `-` and `+` buttons or `0.10mm`, `1mm` and `2mm` shortcut buttons in the top row.
+Select the desired pitch using `-` and `+` buttons.
 If you keep the buttons pressed, the pitch starts changing faster after a few seconds.

 Use negative pitch values e.g. `-2mm` to cut left-to-right threads.
 Do do that, you have 2 options: